francescocamussoni/Lab-IB/README.md

 # Lab-IB

-Data processing of engineering laboratory practices at Balseiro Institute:
+Data processing of engineering lab practices at Balseiro Institute:

 1. Characterization of powers and efficiencies of a diesel engine using a test bench
 2. Motor driven aluminum disc by flexible shaft position control.